-Gila National Forest
+Visit Gila National Forest in New Mexico

 The Black Range Ranger District

-The Black Range Mountains stand as a prominent landmark on the District.
+The Black Range Mountains stand as a prominent landmark in the District.
 Elevations here range between 4,200 feet to over 10,000 feet.
 Precipitation varies from 12 inches in the southern woodlands to over 20 inches in the higher elevations.
-The District features a great diversity of habitats, from desert and arid grasslands to a mixed conifer forest of spruce and fir above 9,000 feet.
+The District features a great diversity of habitats, from the desert and arid grasslands to a mixed conifer forest of spruce and fir above 9,000 feet.
 Pinon and juniper woodlands and ponderosa pine dominate the landscape between 6,500 and 8,000 feet.